There's nothing cute about Kitten Season

-It’s only March and we have already taken in dozens of kittens previously living on the streets.
-More and more will need our help between now and winter.
+It’s only March and we are already taking in kittens previously living on the streets.
+More and more will follow between now and winter.

 Many of these kittens arrive just a few days old.
 Without nourishment and the ability to regulate their temperature, we spring into action to fight against their declining condition, and remain vigilant with intensive care for many weeks.
 Meanwhile, countless kittens requiring the same level of care continue to enter our shelter.